rohanaurora/Selfie-Booth/README.md

 2) Build the project Command (⌘) + R, after you choose the type of iOS Simulator.

+3) Long press on the image to set an Instagram like.

-3) Single-click (tap) on the image to see an enlarged view and repeat the same to dismiss the selfie.
+4) Single-click (tap) on the image to see an enlarged view and repeat the same to dismiss the selfie.

 ## Demo
 ![Screenshot](http://i.imgur.com/thjWsSh.gif)